-Our back-to-school series continues with a podcast featuring Jackie Bartell, a retired Special Educator in the public school system in Rochester, New York, and DIR Expert Training Leader with the Interdisciplinary Council on Development and Learning (ICDL).
+Our back-to-school series continues with a podcast featuring Jackie Bartell, a retired Special Educator in the public school system in Rochester, New York, and DIR Expert Training Leader with the International Council on Development and Learning (ICDL).
 We discuss applying the Developmental, Individual differences, Relationship-based (DIR) model in a public school setting.

 Applying the DIR Model in a Public School with Jackie Bartell